We’re Cycling from England to India!

 It’s a lot more than just cycling from England to India

-The whole of this journey is going to offer so many opportunities to explore many of the other avenues we love.
-As you can imagine it will be a fantastic chance to document our journeys on the website and after a long awaited time we’ll officially be veggie vagabonds again.
+The whole of this journey is going to offer so many opportunities to explore the other avenues we love.
+As you can imagine it will be a fantastic chance to document our journey on the website and after a long awaited time we’ll officially be veggie vagabonds again.

-Particularly during the first half of the trip we will have a lot of flexibility and freedom to embrace slow, spontaneous travel.
-Whether it’s learning new languages and customs, participating in community events or dancing to Balkan music in Romania it’s all going to be part of the adventure.
+Particularly during the first half of the trip we’ll have a lot of flexibility and freedom to embrace slow, spontaneous travel and culture.
+Whether it’s learning new languages and customs, participating in community events or dancing to Balkan music in Romania, it’s all going to be part of the adventure.

 There is a lot to prepare…